 Two people resembling Jay & Silent Bob are depicted in cartoon form.

-The movie finally reveals how Mojo Jojo became a criminal mastermind.
+The movie finally reveals how Mojo Jojo became a criminal mastermind in the first place.

-Similar to Osmosis Jones inspiring Inside Out, Mojo’s evil plan might’ve inspired Ceaser from Rise Of The Apes, nine years before the reboot came out.
+Similar to Osmosis Jones inspiring Inside Out, Mojo’s evil plan might’ve inspired Ceaser from Rise Of The Planet Of The Apes, nine years before the reboot came out.
 Both Mojo & Ceaser’s motive is to gather primates to take over Earth as a civilized community.

 The David Vs. Goliath scenario is way over the top and hilarious at the same time.

 Negative: Professor Utonium never figured out what happened to his loyal assistant in the opening scene.
-If you’ve seen the episode about on why his close friend went missing by the time the girls were, created, you’ll probably understand if you’re a fan of the original series.
+If you’ve seen the episode about why his close friend went missing by the time the girls were reated, you’ll probably understand if you’re a fan of the original series.